-The English national curriculum (2014) states that: ‘The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.’
+As stated in the National Curriculum, DfE 2014: our overarching aim for English is for every child to be equipped with a strong command of the spoken and written language, and to develop their love of literature through the widespread enjoyment of reading.

 We place books at the centre of our curriculum, using a book-based approach to the teaching of English.
 Pupils at CC are taught English using the Literacy Tree, which places children’s literature at its core, immersing children in planning sequences that give a contextual and authentic context for primary English.

 In terms of coverage, we follow a spiral approach to learning which allows pupils to learn and revisit the different strands of the National Curriculum several times throughout each year.
 It also enables pupils to consolidate prior knowledge from previous years.
 This spiral approach to learning is mapped to ensure it provides complete coverage of all National Curriculum expectations for writing composition, reading comprehension, grammar, punctuation and vocabulary, as well as coverage of spelling and phonics – all in context and with a purpose for our learners.
 More detail about our English Curriculum and its progression is linked below (23-24 Englich Curriculum Overview pdf)

 Reading is an essential life skill, and we place great emphasis on empowering children to become fluent readers, who can develop a love of reading throughout their life.
 Using Scarborough's ‘Reading Rope’ and Gough and Turner’s ‘Simple View of Reading’, we understand the two main strands that are needed for children to be successful readers: language comprehension and word recognition.